Mrntn161/Langki/docs/langki_configuration.md

 Running Langki’s features costs money on the server side.
 While each request isn’t that expensive on its own, the total can grow quickly as more users start using the tool.
 That’s why a daily quota comes into place.

 Subscribers will receive an API key to unlock this quota.
-The key is embedded directly in the Langki template so it works fine in both Anki desktop and Ankiweb, and subscribers have to remove the key before sharing their decks.
+The key is embedded directly in the Langki template so it works fine across platforms, and subscribers have to remove the key before sharing their decks.

 The add-on helps conveniently add or remove the API key from all Langki templates in the profile.